Religion Can Leave a Bad Taste in Your Mouth

 A loss of Christian-based principles leads to a decline in the belief in democracy particularly given that even the mildly irreverent tend to favour the socialist mindset.
 As the pace of decline quickens, the growing vacuum inevitably opens the way for something else to restore the imbalance.
 Old gods are substituted with new gods.

 Faustian contracts and images of hell from the past have transitioned from supernatural ethereal malevolent influences into an unrecognisable, cancerous psychological destructiveness that is as subtle as it is overt in its actions and intent to destroy all that remains of positive value within the core beliefs of western thinking.
 Everything once held worthy and facilitated success is no longer recognisable.
-A corrosive mindset has taken hold that is systematically degrading, distorting, and devaluing Western culture, and as many now witness, the rapid destruction of all that represented good has become commonplace.
+A corrosive mindset has taken hold that is systematically degrading, distorting, and devaluing Western culture, and as many now witness, the rapid destruction of all that represented good is commonplace.

 Alongside all this, Christianity (the church and the christians) has seen fit to ignore countless occurrences of depravity and licentiousness that it brings into question why they even dare to call themselves Christians.
 Can anyone point to a church or a professed Christian organisation that has successfully put a stop to any of the moral issues named below, all of which should weigh heavily not only upon our national conscience, but more aptly, the Christian church?
 Table 1 above and Figure 1 below tell their own story.
 Keep in mind that most religions would claim in their defence that God will deal with these matters in due course: